-The United States was the world's first, and remains the world's largest, producer of nuclear power.
-Today nuclear electric power provides 19 percent of the nation's electricity.
-150 Although the United States produces more nuclear power than any other country, other countries generate a larger percentage of their electricity from nuclear power.
-France, for example, generates nearly 80 percent of its electricity from nuclear energy.
-151 approved a license allowing for the construction and conditional operation of two new nuclear reactors at the Vogtle power plant in Georgia, marking the first time the commission greenlighted construction for a new reactor since 1978.
-Then in March 2012, the NRC approved a second license allowing construction and conditional operation of two new reactors at Scana Corp.'s Virgil C. Summer nuclear power plant in South Carolina.
+After a nearly 30 year-long hiatus on licensing new plants, the Nuclear Regulatory Commission (NRC) granted Southern Co. and Scana Corp. licenses in 2012 to build new facilities.
+In February 2012, the NRC approved a license allowing for the construction and conditional operation of two new nuclear reactors at the Vogtle nuclear power plant in Georgia, marking the first time the commission green-lighted construction for a new reactor since 1978.
+Then, in March 2012, the NRC approved a second license allowing construction and conditional operation of two new reactors at Scana Corp.'s Virgil C. Summer nuclear power plant in South Carolina.
 The licensing process, however, remains slow and cumbersome for new designs due to the NRC's inexperience with non-Light Water Reactors (LWRs).